Skip to main content

 The Public Records Act 2005 ensures public access to local authority archives.

-You will need to apply for permission to access the few records that have restrictions.
+You need to apply for permission to access the few records that have restrictions.
 The archivist will tell you how to make an application.

 Examples of restricted records are: